 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.7 months, from July 17 to November 8, with an average temperature above 61°F. The day of the year with the warmest water is September 21, with an average temperature of 62°F.
+The time of year with warmer water lasts for 3.7 months, from July 17 to November 8, with an average temperature above 61°F. The month of the year in Santa Ynez with the warmest water is September, with an average temperature of 62°F.

-The time of year with cooler water lasts for 3.5 months, from February 13 to May 31, with an average temperature below 56°F. The day of the year with the coolest water is April 16, with an average temperature of 55°F.
+The time of year with cooler water lasts for 3.5 months, from February 13 to May 31, with an average temperature below 56°F. The month of the year in Santa Ynez with the coolest water is April, with an average temperature of 55°F.

 To characterize how pleasant the weather is in Santa Ynez throughout the year, we compute two travel scores.